 - A. Academic Hardship: A student is determined to lack adequate requirements of the class at the time.
 The request is initiated through the teacher, and requires a parent meeting that includes the student and guidance counselor. - B. Physical Disability: A student has been medically excused or has an extended illness might require a review of their schedule in order to reduce their credit load to salvage required course credits. - C. Impaired Mental/Emotional Status: If a student is experiencing an atypical situation, communication between the principal, school counselor, and school psychologist will be necessary in order to investigate the severity of the situation in relation to his/her schedule.
 It may be in the student's best interest to revise his/her schedule. - D. Scheduling Opportunity: If an original selection that was closed in spring becomes available in the fall or at the semester break, a student may drop a requested course to secure the original selection. - E. Failing a Required Class: If a student fails a course that is required for graduation, the student may drop an elective class in order to have time to retake the required course he/she failed. - F. Other: In any other situation, only the principal may grant a class drop.
 If a request is not approved by the principal, but is granted, a withdrawal "F" will result.
 A student has 2 weeks to decide if they wish to add a class.
-After 4 /2 weeks any class drops/withdraws will result in a failing grade for the semester.
+After 4 1⁄2 weeks any class drops/withdraws will result in a failing grade for the semester.

-Ohio State Assessments: End-of-course tests are required for graduation in English Language Arts I and II (minimum 4 points), Integrated Mathematics I and II (minimum 4 points), Biology, American History and American Government (minimum of 6 points combined science and social studies).
+Ohio State Assessments: End-of-course tests are required for graduation in English II, Integrated Mathematics I and II, Biology, American History and American Government.